 Israelis are usually known for their direct and assertive negotiating style.
 Generally, they say what’s on their mind and what you see is what you get.
 The business culture in Israel is a curious mix of fast-paced and buzzy, but also informal.
 You’ll be wise to treat your colleagues, contacts and clients more like your friends - don’t worry, they’re likely to be good fun.
 Business partners take time to get to know each other and often socialise outside of office hours, so get ready to mix business with pleasure.
 Don’t be afraid if you’re interrupted in business meetings or in more informal settings - in Israel, business etiquette means the conversation is flowing and people are engaging with what you’re saying.
 In conclusion, think Mediterranean vibes - in Israel it’s more important to get things done, than to spend time procrastinating with formalities, hierarchies and office politics.
-So get to the beach, grab a beer, and start networking.
+So follow our expert Plum Guide advice, get to the beach, grab a beer, and start networking.

-A handshake was generally considered the right way to do things in Israel…but that was pre-Coronavirus.
+A handshake was generally considered the right way to do things in Israel...but that was pre-Coronavirus.
 If ever this manner of greeting is brought back, remember that you should be conscious of where you are and who you’re talking to.
 We have no idea why anyone would even consider shaking hands with anything other than the right hand, but if for some reason you decide to, you should know that some people (particularly Arab Israelis) would consider the left hand unclean.
-Israel is a tactile country, so try not to be alarmed and flinch if Israeli business etiquette turns to a friendly hand on the shoulder.
+Israel is a tactile country, so try not to be alarmed and flinch if the business etiquette turns into a friendly hand on the shoulder.
 Or they would consider it quite rude.
 Stick to using a person’s title, unless invited otherwise.
 It doesn’t hurt to be polite.

 Thanks to its scorching temperatures, when it comes to dress codes, business etiquette in Israel is quite forgiving.
 Opt for a smart-casual style.
 Linen suits are always a winner.
 But if you’re just starting out and meeting your colleagues for the first time - especially if you’re a foreigner - it will be expected for you to make a good first impression and so you should go for full-on smart.
 Think suit and tie, formal blouses etc. Not that you would ever dream of it, but avoid cheap fabrics, as well pale colours that show sweat stains.
 You’re welcome.
 As ever, beachwear is not acceptable in the workplace, and be mindful of religious observances, which means dressing modestly.
 Which, of course, all sophisticated readers of Plum Guide would do regardless.